 In a study published in the American Heart Association’s journal Stroke, researchers observed that people who regularly engaged in physical activity reduced their risk of vascular dementia by 40 percent and their risk of cognitive impairment by 60 percent.
 When determining how much activity one should engage in to achieve those results, researchers recommended 30 minutes of moderately intense exercise at least three times a week.

 Tips for maintaining a regular health regimen

 Even though one doesn’t have to live at the gym to keep a healthy brain, it can be a challenge for many to start – and keep – a healthful workout routine.
 As we mentioned, aerobic exercise seems to be best for maintaining brain health.
 Anything that gets your heart pumping may benefit your brain.
 If you don’t think you have the motivation to stay active week after week, try taking an aerobics class.
+Consider buying steroids online uk if you want to prioritize muscle gains over strength.
 Socializing with others often helps people commit to a steady routine.
 Many people with mobility issues find exercising in water especially beneficial, as it is often less painful and the water supports the body, making it easier to move.
 Take a dance class, walk your dog, go to the woods for a hike, or ask a friend or neighbor to walk with you through your neighborhood.
 Activity is the key, so use your imagination to create a routine you can stick with.